Please do check our weekly news letter on the home page for services on this week.

 There are various services of Holy Communion, or the Eucharist, held each week at differing times and using a variety of service settings.
 Holy Communion is a sharing in the bread and wine as Jesus did with his disciples at the last supper and following in the traditions of many generations of Christians in the church before us.

 Some of our services are 'said' whilst others include sung elements often led by our choir.
 Holy Communion Services are open to all and if it is not your usual tradition to join in communion you can receive a blessing or simply quietly remain in your seat.

 On the fourth Sunday of each month, our 10am service is a more relaxed service without Holy Communion.
-There is usually a craft activity for our youngsters to take part in during the service and we encourage our younger members and families to take an active part in the service by, for example, reading the prayers or helping us to act out part of the readings.
+There may be a craft activity, and we encourage younger members and families, or those who would not normally, to take an active part in the service by, for example, reading the prayers or helping us to act out part of the readings.

 The music is a good mix of traditional and more modern church music and the service is usually slightly shorter than the communion services.

 When there is a fifth Sunday in the month we have an Altogether in the Hall.
 This is an informal service with a relaxed atmosphere suitable for all the family.
 It may sometimes include Holy Communion.

 A Reflective Service at 5pm on second Sunday of the month.

 Iona is an Island off the Scottish mainland where people go to find peace and spiritual refreshment within the Iona Abbey.
 Our worship reflects that and each month we have a different theme for our service.
 We look at the season of the Christian year, issues that are at the heart of the day, reflective issues and many more.
 We encourage those who attend, that want to, to take part by reading a certain passage or acting out a drama, both of which are provided in a service sheet.
 Many people who attend appreciate having the service sheet to take home in order to reread the contents and use as a prayer tool.